haileytapia/portfolio/Numbers.md

 {: .fs-5 : .fw-300 }

 {: .about }
 > During my internship, Splunk changed its documentation style to use numerals instead of words for most numbers.
-I wrote the following guidance for the new style.
+I created the following guidelines for the new style.

 ## Using numerals